-Such a patient receives 3 points for eye response, 4 points for verbal response and 3 points for motor response.
-GCS score = 10 pts
+Such a patient receives 3 points for eye response, 4 points for verbal response, and 3 points for motor response.
+GCS score = 10 pts.

 Interpretation of GCS score

-- minor (GCS 13-15)
+- Minor (GCS 13-15);

-- severe (GCS 3-8)
+- Severe (GCS 3-8).

-It is worth noticing that the same GCS score will predict different mortality depending on the components, e.g. GCS of 4 with the components 1 + 1 + 2 (Eye + Verbal + Motor) predicts a mortality rate of 48% while GCS of 4 with the components 2 + 1 + 1 (Eye+Verbal+Motor) predicts a mortality rate of 19%.
+It is worth noticing that the same GCS score will predict different mortality depending on the components.
+For example, a GCS of 4 with the components 1 + 1 + 2 (Eye + Verbal + Motor) predicts a mortality rate of 48%.
+On the other hand, a GCS of 4 with individual scores 2 + 1 + 1 predicts a mortality rate of 19%.